Skip to main content

 Introduction

-On BA (Hons) Hair, Make-up and Prosthetics for Performance you will learn research, design, technical and production skills.
-Experience is built across performance genres, giving students a broad choice of career.
+On BA (Hons) Hair, Make-up and Prosthetics for Performance you will engage with theory and research as well as practical design and technical skills.
+Experience is built across performance genres, giving you both a broad choice of career and the opportunity to specialise.

 What to expect

-Students will be given the opportunity to undertake a short work experience placement during their second year of study.
+• You’ll have the opportunity to undertake a short work placement or other experience other industry connected engagement during your second year of study.
 This provides increased industry awareness as well as crucial experience and valuable contacts within the industry.
-Placements for previous students have included The English National Opera, The Royal Ballet School, The National Theatre, The Royal Opera House, Shepperton Studios, Pinewood Studios, Leavesden Studios and Coulier Creatures.
+In the past, students have completed placements at high-profile institutions, including The English National Opera, The Royal Ballet School, The National Theatre, The Royal Opera House, Shepperton Studios, Pinewood Studios and Leavesden Studios.

 Mode of study